-Coccidiomycosis is endemic in areas where the hot summer or mild winter prevails with an annual rainfall of 10-50 cm.
-The causative organism is found in alkaline soil, about 10-30cm below the surface.
-It remains dormant during dry spells and develops into mold with long filaments during rainy season.
+Coccidiomycosis is endemic in areas where the hot summer or mild winter prevails with an annual rainfall of 10 – 50 cm.
+The causative organism is found in alkaline soil, about 10 – 30cm below the surface.
+It remains dormant during dry spells and develops into a mold with long filaments during the rainy season.

 Coccidiomycosis is endemic in Southwestern United States, northern Mexico, parts of Central and South America.

-Population working in an agriculture setup or at construction sites is at higher risk of developing the disease.
-Pregnant females, especially those in their last trimester are more prone to get the disseminated infection.
-Similarly, tourists travelling to the endemic areas may also contract the disease.
+The population working in an agriculture setup or at construction sites is at higher risk of developing the disease.
+Pregnant females, especially those in their last trimester, are more prone to get the disseminated infection.
+Similarly, tourists traveling to the endemic areas may also contract the disease.

 Life Cycle of Coccidioides

-These spores are inhaled, thus land in alveoli.
-Inside the alveoli, they develop into spherules, which are doubled walled structures measuring 20-200μm.
-Within the next 48-72 hours, these spherules result in the formation of septa and endospores.
+These spores are inhaled, thus land in the alveoli.
+Inside the alveoli, they develop into spherules, which are doubled walled structures measuring 20 – 200μm.
+Within the next 48 – 72 hours, these spherules result in the formation of septa and endospores.